Rama Navami

 Rama Navami (राम नवमी) is a Hindu festival that celebrates the birth of Rama, a revered deity in Hinduism, also known as the seventh avatar of Vishnu.
 He is often held as an emblem within Hinduism for being an ideal king and human, through his righteousness, good conduct and virtue.
-The festival falls on the ninth day of the bright half (Shukla Paksha) of the lunar cycle of Chaitra (March–April), the last month in the Hindu calendar.
+The festival falls on the ninth day of the bright half (Shukla Paksha) of the lunar cycle of Chaitra (March–April), the first month in the Hindu calendar.
 It is also part of the Chaitra Navaratri festival in spring.

 Rama Navami is celebrated across India with varying rituals and customs.
 These include devotional practices such as fasting, prayer, singing, recitations from the Ramayana, temple visits, processions, and music or dramatic performances.
 Charitable events and community meals are also organized.
 The festival is an occasion for reflecting on Rama's virtues.

 Important celebrations on this day take place at Ayodhya's Ram Mandir and numerous Rama temples all over India.
 Ratha yatras (chariot processions) of Rama, Sita, Lakshmana, and Hanuman occur at several places.
 In Ayodhya, many take a dip in the sacred river Sarayu, and then visit the Rama temple.